makersacademy/bowling-challenge/README.md

 ### Requirements**

 The user is not able to add points for a second roll in a frame when they have rolled a strike in the first

+## User story 7

+* As a user, when I have rolled a strike in the previous roll
+* I want my points from the next 2 rolls to be added to the roll where I scored the strike
+* So that I can add my points correctly in each frame

+### Acceptance criteria

+* Given that I have been playing bowling
+* When I have rolled a strike
+* Then I want my points from the next two rolls to be added to this frame

+### Requirements

+Points are added automatically to the frame where the strike was rolled